zaqdev84/whatoeat/README.md

 ```

 ## Tests
-PHPUnit can be installed via Composer as it is in the project's composer.json file.
+PHPUnit can be installed via Composer before executing tests.
 For more details on how to install PHPUnit click [here](http://phpunit.de/manual/current/en/installation.html)

 You can run a PHPUnit test with the following command
 ```